mattriley/node-module-composer/README.md

 A tiny but powerful closure-based module composition utility.

-Why is it so common for modern JavaScript applications to be reasoned about in terms of scripts and files, and implemented as convoluted mazes of file imports?
+Why is it so common for modern JavaScript applications (backend _and_ frontend) to be reasoned about in terms of scripts and files, and implemented as convoluted mazes of file imports?

 Module Composer encourages intentionality for application architecture by making it easier to design and reason about an application as a composition of modules.